chamnap/chamnap.github.com/source/_posts/2012-05-27-reduce-if-else-statements.markdown

 Be sure to check more about these methods if you didn't know on [http://api.rubyonrails.org/classes/ActiveRecord/Base.html](http://api.rubyonrails.org/classes/ActiveRecord/Base.html) in the **Dynamic attribute-based finders** section.

-- use `try` for possible nil object
+- Use `try` for possible nil object

 Invoke `try` for object that could be nil.
 It's more convienient than doing a check by yourself.

 {% codeblock lang:ruby %}